Grödinge tapestry: History

 The weave has been dated to the 15th century.
-The tapestry is made in a weaving technique called double cloth (finnväv), and it has a symmetrical square pattern in blue and white with lions, birds and eagles or falcons, as well as dragons along the lower edge.
+The tapestry is made in a weaving technique called double cloth (finnväv), and it has a symmetrical square pattern in blue and white with lions, griffins and eagles or falcons, as well as dragons along the lower edge.
 All animals are depicted in profile and in the same direction.
 The dragons along the lower part of the tapestry are linked to each other with their long tails.

 The patterns on the Grödinge tapestry have been associated to patterns from Byzantium, with clear traces of Scandinavian influences.
 The Grödinge tapestry consists of two lengths, of which one has remaining edges which shows the weave width to be about 85 cm.
 The original length for both the tapestries is unknown.